python/cpython/Doc/library/urllib.request.rst

 .. method:: addinfourl.getstatus()

    Returns the status.
-Deprecated in favor of *addinfourl.status* instead.
+Recommended to use *addinfourl.status* instead.